labex-labs/open-source-labs/python/python-mastery/lab-ex2-5-make-a-custom-container/en/step4.md

 tracemalloc.stop()
 ```

-You should see that the memory usage is similar to the column-oriented approach, which is much lower than a list of dictionaries would be.
+When you run this code, you should see that the memory usage is similar to the column-oriented approach, which is much lower than what a list of dictionaries would use.
+This demonstrates the advantage of our custom container in terms of memory efficiency.